jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	and there's Doctor Duvall,
         	you know?
           	And then I went to Rotus,
-        	who's a seasoned politician,
+        	who's a seasoned politician, if there ever was one.

 ANGELA: 	Yeah.

-DORIS:  	if there ever was one,
-        	he just would flare .
+DORIS: 		He just would flare.
         	And I said,
         	well I- --
         	Alright.